Regenerative

 'Rewilding' as a concept, is a progressive approach to conservation allowing nature to take care of itself.
 Intensive farming and an exponential growth in human population worldwide has had a catastrophic impact on nature, endangering the habitats and existence of various types of wildlife around the world.

-As a part of an ambitious 'Rewilding' vision, Moor To Life are working with the estate to gradually reintroduce some species of indigenous animals that once thrived on the Kitley Estate as part of the long term regeneration plan.
-The 600 acre estate that overlooks the Yealm Estuary, is an area of outstanding natural beauty and includes a range of habitats like no other such as ancient woodland, meadows and marshland, gardens and a private lake.
+The 600acre Kitley Estate that overlooks the Yealm Estuary, is an area of outstanding natural beauty and includes a range of habitats like no other such as ancient woodland, meadows and marshland, gardens and a private lake.
 There are some species of wildlife that can be easily spotted on the estate such waterfowl, foxes, pheasants, roe deer and some species of birds of prey however numbers have declined in recent years for many reasons.
+Our ambitious plans to populate the Estates wildlife density commenced with the introduction of Dartmoor Ponies which has been transformative.
+In September of this year we released fifty grey partridge as part of our plans to control their rapid decline.
+As the UK's only indigenous ground nesting bird, it is imperative that we do what we can to increase their numbers.

 The opportunity for our 'Rewilding' project is not only essential for wildlife on the estate to thrive but also plays an important part in the biodiversity of the landscape.